Tell us a little bit about yourself:

 Every morning throughout the trip, when you got back on that bike, what did you think to motivate yourself?

 That was definitely a big question in my mind as I was planning the trip – would I actually succeed or would I find an excuse to wimp out?
 During the planning phase and during the first couple of weeks of the journey I kept asking myself how far into the trip (weeks, days, or maybe even just hours?) would it be before I asked myself that all-important question: “Why in God's name am I doing this?”.
 It turned out that I never did get to the point (or even close to the point) of asking myself that question.
 Even the first couple of weeks of constant rain didn't dampen my enthusiasm (some might say that that is an indication of just how “bent” my personality might be; I just look at it as a positive side effect of being demented!).
 Fulfilling this lifelong dream was motivation enough.
 I will say though that there was one unexpected motivator: before I started I had committed myself to writing a daily online journal to keep my family and friends updated on my progress.
 Before I started, that was also a big question in my mind: am I really going to keep up with the demands of an online journal at the end of every exhausting day?
 It turned out that the journal was a great motivator for this solo ride because I would spend many of my biking hours thinking about what I would write each night and that made the miles and hours pass by so much easier.
-By the end of the day's ride, I already knew what I wanted to write and the day's adventures had been committed to memory.
-I would wake up in the morning thinking “what will this day bring me that I can write about”.
-It also helped immensely that over the previous few years I had done several weeks to 10-day solo rides so I knew to a large extent what I was getting myself into.
+By the end of the day's ride, I already knew what I wanted to write, and the day's adventures had been committed to memory.
+I would wake up in the morning thinking “What will this day bring me that I can write about”.
+It also helped immensely that over the previous few years, I had done several weeks to 10-day solo rides so I knew to a large extent what I was getting myself into.

 What message would you like to tell our audience?

 Life is short and opportunities are boundless, but don't let the drudgery of daily life get in the way of your dreams.
 My big dream turned out to be 77 days, 4865 miles, and a whole lot of fun and memories.
 But as important as that BIG trip was, the daily practice rides leading up to it were just as important.
-I ended up cherishing all 10,325 miles I put in this year and look forward to what 2018 and beyond holds for me.
-And you don't have to wait until the retirement years to accomplish some of your goals.
+I ended up cherishing all 10,325 miles I put in this year and look forward to what 2018 and beyond hold for me.
+And you don't have to wait until retirement years to accomplish some of your goals.
 I had been putting in 5000+ miles/year for the five years before retirement.

 I also love the fact that each of those miles contributed a little bit to a charity I hold dear.
-CharityMiles is a wonderful app and I am now logging walking, running, and biking miles as I prepare for an upcoming 12 hour Adventure Race (maybe I'll “cheat” and record my kayaking miles also).
+CharityMiles is a wonderful app and I am now logging walking, running, and biking miles as I prepare for an upcoming 12-hour Adventure Race (maybe I'll “cheat” and record my kayaking miles also).
 Whatever your activities are, I hope you use the app each time you go out.
-It adds a “side of significance” to what otherwise might be looked at as “drudgery training miles”.
+It adds a “side of significance” to what otherwise might be looked at as “drudgery training miles.